Minsk Motorcycle Tour North Trip Report by David Zimmermann

-Vietnam is a part of our 10 month world tour.
-The plan was to buy a Minsk in Hanoi and travel down to Ho Chi Minh City with the bike, and sell it there.
+Vietnam is a part of our 10-month world tour.
+The plan was to buy a Minsk in Hanoi and travel down to Ho Chi Minh City with the bike and sell it there.
 And that’s exactly what we did, and even much more.
 This month in Vietnam was the best time we had on our travel since January.
 It was an amazing adventure and for sure the best way to travel and meet local people in Vietnam.

 As soon as we arrived in Hanoi, we went to Cuong’s Motorbike Adventure to buy a Minsk.
 450 $ with the tools and some spare parts.
 It’s not cheap, but we hadn’t the time to search for a cheaper one, and Cuong has a good reputation.
-As we had some contacts on the golden triangle forum with the guys from Offroad Vietnam®, we went to their office to get some information about the roads in the north of Vietnam.
+As we had some contacts with the golden triangle forum with the guys from Offroad Vietnam®, we went to their office to get some information about the roads in the north of Vietnam.
 Despite the bad weather, we decided to try going to the north, as according to every person we spoke with, it is Vietnam’s best part for motorcycling.
 We bought 2 complete motorcycling clothes at Offroad Vietnam®.
 For 80$US each, we had the best motorcycling gear I ever had.
 For sure I will send them home when the trip is over.